Reproductive coercion: Birth control sabotage

 Birth control sabotage involves tampering with contraception or interfering with the use of contraception.
 Birth control sabotage includes removing a condom after agreeing to wear one (also called stealthing), damaging a condom, removing or lying about the use of contraception (including vaginal rings, intrauterine devices (IUDs), and contraceptive patches), or throwing away or lying about the consumption of oral contraceptive pills.
 Other methods of birth control sabotage include preventing a partner from obtaining or refilling contraceptive prescriptions, refusing to wear a condom, stating that a condom is being worn when one is not, not withdrawing after agreeing to do so, not informing a partner after ceasing the use of female-controlled contraception or removing contraceptive devices, and not telling a partner if a condom broke or fell off.

 Gender and sexual power dynamics and coercion associated with sexual power dynamics are both linked to condom nonuse.
 Even women with high sexually transmitted infection knowledge are more likely to use condoms inconsistently than women with low STI knowledge when there is a high level of fear for abuse.

 Controlling the outcome of a pregnancy

-Controlling the outcome of a pregnancy is an attempt to influence a partner to terminate a pregnancy.
-This can include abortion coercion--pressuring, threatening, or forcing a partner to have an abortion.
-A Guttmacher Institute policy analysis states that forcing a woman to terminate a pregnancy she wants violates the basic human right of reproductive health.
+Controlling the outcome of a pregnancy is an attempt to influence a partner to either terminate a pregnancy, or to continue a pregnancy.
+It may also be called "abortion coercion".
+One review found that pressure from male partners for their female partner to have an abortion was relatively rare; ranging from 0.1 percent to 4 percent.
+Only one study in the review reported on prevalence of pressure to continue a pregnancy; this found ~8% of male partners had pressured their female partner not to have an abortion.
+All data was self-reported by the male partner.
+A Guttmacher Institute policy analysis states that both forcing a woman to terminate a pregnancy she wants and forcing a woman to continue a pregnancy she doesn't want violate the basic human right of reproductive health.

 Prevalence

 United States

-Reproductive coercion in October 2018 was reported by 5-14% of women in family planning clinic settings and lifetime experience has been reported by 8-30% of women in a range of settings in the US.

 The US Centers for Disease Control and Prevention's survey on domestic violence includes questions regarding control of reproductive health, specifically pregnancy pressure and birth control sabotage.
 The 2011 study found that: